Boat Officers & ABO Guide

 Reporting Faults

-• Serious and dangerous faults - as above and disable boat
+• Serious and dangerous faults - as above and DISABLE the boat.
+Red/white tape kept in the Brick Store shed

 Virago Tender